Anaplastic astrocytoma (WHO grade III)

 - the lesion shows mild heterogenous post-contrast enhancement.

-- the lesion is surrounded by mild vasogenic brain oedema with compression of the right lateral ventricle as well as subtle about 3 mm contra-lateral midline shift.
+- the lesion is surrounded by mild vasogenic brain edema with compression of the right lateral ventricle as well as subtle about 3 mm contra-lateral midline shift.

 - MR spectroscopy of the examination shows: